Recurring thrush: Causes, treatment, and prevention

 Overview

 Thrush is a common yeast infection caused by an overgrowth of Candida.
-It is considered “recurring” when it occurs four or more times within 12 months.
-Many individuals face recurrent episodes, which can be frustrating, but they are entirely manageable.
-Recognising the root causes is the initial step towards achieving long-lasting relief.
+It is considered “recurring” when it occurs four or more times within a 12-month period.
+Many individuals experience recurrent episodes, which can be frustrating, but they are generally manageable with appropriate care.

 What is a recurring thrush?

-Recurring thrush refers to the persistent return of Candida due to an imbalance, irritation, or other health issues.
-It leads to ongoing discomfort and may disrupt daily activities.
+Recurring thrush refers to the repeated return of Candida infection due to microbial imbalance, irritation, or underlying health issues.
+It can lead to ongoing discomfort and may interfere with daily activities.

 Common symptoms include: